Jodu555/MySQLWrapper/README.md

 ### This Package is not finished yet.
-Please dont use in production environments
+Please dont use in production environments as i do 🙄😏